ACGME-Accredited – One-Year Program

 - Teaching and supervision of pathology residents

-- Participation in elective rotations tailored to individual interests
+- Elective rotations tailored to individual interests

 Scholarly Activity:

-Stipend: Commensurate with level of postgraduate training
+Commensurate with the level of postgraduate training

 fellowship@pathology.arizona.edu